blogbookshire me

 Yearly Performance Review

-This will also be the best moment to discuss salary changes.
+Depending on the company, this can be the best moment to discuss salary changes.

 Reading my Calendar